Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 What are Phanerogams?

-Seeded plants are kept inside it.
-This means in seeds are found.
+Seeded plants are kept inside it, which means seeds are found inside.
 It is divided into two parts.

 1. Gymnosperm